williamleif/histwords/README.md

 ## Overview

-This code base contains an eclectic collection of tools for analyzing historical language change using vector space semantics.
+An eclectic collection of tools for analyzing historical language change using vector space semantics.

 ## Pre-trained historical embeddings